Paraass/mtk-approve/README.md

 ## 📌 Project Overview

-This project was built for a real client (Veer Singh) who needed a working ERC-20 token deployment with a frontend DApp that allows users to approve token spending via Trust Wallet.
+This project was built for a real client who needed a working ERC-20 token deployment with a frontend DApp that allows users to approve token spending via Trust Wallet.

 **The complete flow:**
 ```